 The perfect society.
 That's the myth at the heart of the new Paramount Pictures movie, Aeon Flux starring Charlize Theron in the title role.
-Set four centuries after a doomsday scenario has wiped out all but 5 million people on the planet, the only survivors live in the last human city of Bregna, sealed off from the outside world.
+Set four centuries after a doomsday scenario has wiped out all but five million people on the planet, the only survivors live in the last human city of Bregna, sealed off from the outside world.

 The movie is based on the animated series of the same name created by Peter Chung for MTV in the 1990s.
 The live action version, directed by Karyn Kusama, is a visually stunning piece with exhilarating action sequences, but unlike many action films today the story is driven by an intellectually stimulating and imaginative plot.
 Elements of the series' dark sensuality remain, but they are sharply curtailed when compared to the original.